Witnessing genuine multipartite entanglement in phase space with controlled Gaussian unitaries: Background and Motivation

 Entanglement is a form of nonclassical correlation found in multipartite quantum systems.
 Given a bipartition of the system, states that cannot be prepared using only local operations and classical communication between the parties are called entangled; otherwise, they are said to be (bi-)separable.

-We focus here on \emph{genuine} multipartite entanglement (GME), the strongest form of entanglement that can be present in a multipartite system.
+We focus here on GME, the strongest form of entanglement that can be present in a multipartite system.
 A state is GME if it is not a statistical mixture of biseparable states.
 More precisely for $M$-mode systems, $\rho$ is GME if